A journey of discovery and delight

 This afternoon you will have free time in Porto to explore the city at your own leisure.
 Return to your Scenic Space-Ship this evening for a farewell dinner.

-This evening you will take an illumination cruise through Porto to see the city lit up at night, including the bridges that span the Douro.
+Before dinner on board take an illumination cruise through Porto, passing the beautiful city including the six bridges that span the Douro.

 From Porto, take an included flight to the vibrant city of Budapest, where you'll board your Space-Ship for a nine-night cruise along the majestic Danube.